ZaccWu/ZaccWu.github.io/_posts/2019-12-16-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 ### 3.1 One-hot Encoding

-For those categorial features, it is suitable to do one-hot encoding, which will transform those features into vectors.
+For those categorial features, it is suitable to do one-hot encoding, which will transform those features to vectors.
 (You can also do this step just after importing the data)

 ```python
 # one-hot